Jamin Davis

-Jamin Davis (/dʒeɪmɪn/ JAY-men; born December 12, 1998) is an American professional football linebacker for the Las Vegas Raiders of the National Football League (NFL).
-He played college football for the Kentucky Wildcats and was drafted by the Washington Football Team in the first round of the 2021 NFL draft.
-Davis played defensive end with Washington in 2024 before being released midway through the season.
+Jamin Davis (/dʒeɪmɪn/ JAY-men; born December 12, 1998) is an American professional football outside linebacker.
+Davis played college football for the Kentucky Wildcats and was drafted by the Washington Football Team in the first round of the 2021 NFL draft.
+He has also played for the Green Bay Packers, Minnesota Vikings, New York Jets, and Las Vegas Raiders.

 Early life

 The son of U.S. Army parents, Davis was born on a military base in Honolulu on December 12, 1998.
 His family moved to Hinesville, Georgia, when he was a year old, with Davis later attending Long County High School in Ludowici, Georgia.
 Playing linebacker and wide receiver for their football team, Davis compiled 131 tackles as a junior and 126 more as a senior while also catching three touchdowns.

 College career

 A three-star prospect, Davis committed to play college football for the Kentucky Wildcats.
 He redshirted as a freshman in 2017 and played mostly on special teams in 2018, also recording an interception as a reserve player.
 He followed with 32 tackles in 2019 before being named as a starter for the 2020 season, where he led the team in tackles with 102 and also recorded 1.5 sacks, a forced fumble, a fumble recovery, and three interceptions, one of which he returned 85 yards for a touchdown.